amyzhang-commits/auntle-az/_posts/2025-09-19-bootcamp-finale-and-whisper-experiments.md

 So what happens when a voice doesn't fit those statistical norms?
 Be it someone new to English, someone who prefers not to speak English, someone just learning to speak at all (hello, lil' tot 🐣)...or someone who just ran out of rods to spin another plate and just needs to ramble a bit 🫣.
 In those last cases, **the ellipses and marginalia may actually carry the most signal.**

-## Precursor to the Fine-Tuning Experiment 📕
+## Precursor to the Fine-Tuning Experiment: Saluda AI 📚

 I first explored this transcription challenge with Whisper back in Week 3 of the bootcamp.
 The experiment was to develop an AI that remembers your book reactions and uses them to inform its responses—whether for brainstorming or emotional processing.
 I recorded myself reading passages that struck me and then riffed with a few thoughts.